mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

     }
   }
 ```
-Once you have pasted the code run the following terrrafor terminal commands:
+Once you have pasted and saved your code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
 ### 4. Internet gateway (IGW)**
+1. Create a new file called `3-IGW.tf` in your project directory.<br>
+2. Copy and paste the IGW code from the forked "class5" repository.<br>
+3. *Note: This will allow for our VPC to communicate with the Internet so ensure that it is assciated with the VPC id
+4. Add your desired tags.<br>
+5. "SAVE" (Ctrl-S) your file!<br>

 ```
 resource "aws_internet_gateway" "app1_igw" {
   vpc_id = aws_vpc.app1.id